 - Use in conjunction with augmented reality to enrich tours, create a personalized guided experience, boost social sharing, and more.

-- Hyperlocal advertising can also be used to more accurately track the success of your AdWords campaigns.
+- Hyperlocal advertising can also be used to accurately track the success of your AdWords campaigns.
 It can track who has searched online or on mobile for your keywords, then track with the Google Beacon who stopped in at your store.
-Even if customers don’t make a purchase, you can determine what percentage walk into your business.
+Even if customers don’t make a purchase, you can determine what percentage walks into your business.